uhuru3/aca-store/README.md

 ### Add to Cart
 * When add to cart is clicked from the product detail, retrieve the cart item from the sessionStorage.
 Convert it from a string to an array.
 Push the product object to this array.
 Convert the array back to a string and save it back into sessionStorage
 ### View Cart
 * When the View Cart button is clicked, clear the screen and construct a list of the products that are in the cart.
-Also show a button "Checkout"
+Also show a button "Checkout" that when clicked will show the check out form.
 ### Category
 * When the category drop down is changed, filter the array of products on the category property and update the UI to show this.
 ### Checkout
 * When the Checkout button is clicked change the UI to show the check out form.
-* What should happen when the Place Order button is clicked?

 ## Debug
 * Make sure you know how to debug with console.log
 * Ensure functions are being called by using console.log to see if the code was executed
 ## Open the page
 * Simply open the index.html file in a chrome browser window.
 Double click on the file or use the menu -> file -> open file
 * Refresh the browser whenever you make changes to see if they worked.
+## Questions
+* Why is storing the shopping cart in sessionStorage not the best choice?
+* What should happen when the Place Order button is clicked?

 ## Server
 * https://acastore.herokuapp.com/